You should see your doctor if you notice a change that isn't normal for you or if you have any of the possible signs and symptoms of cancer.

 If you would rather see a male or a female doctor it is worth asking when you book the appointment.

+You may have an internal examination.
+Your doctor will ask if they can examine you.
 You lie down on your back with your knees up and legs apart.
 Your doctor uses a speculum to gently open your vagina.
 They can look at your vagina and cervix to see if there is anything abnormal.

 They may also do a pelvic examination.
 They put two gloved fingers into your vagina, and at the same time press down on your tummy (abdomen) with their other hand.
 They may also check your rectum (back passage).
 They can feel for any lumps or changes in size or shape.